More Than Perhaps You Wanted To Know

 WMW: Wet-Mesic Woods

-How do we define our shadiness term “Intermediate” here?
-It’s an area that sometimes has full sun but is shady 40 to 60 percent of the time – whether because one big tree puts it in full shadow for part of the day, or because the overall tree canopy has enough holes in it that any given piece of ground gets sun for 40 to 60 percent of the day.
+How do we define our shadiness terms?
+Prairie needs full sun nearly all day long.
+Woodland has only dappled light.
+The "Intermediate" areas have full sun from roughly two-thirds to one-third of the day – whether because one big tree puts it in full shadow for part of the day, or because the overall tree canopy has enough holes in it that any given piece of ground gets sun for roughly 80 to 20 percent of the day.